ibireme/yyjson/doc/API.md

 ## Number conversion function

-There are also two utility functions provide direct access to the library's internal number conversion logic.
+There are also two utility functions that provide direct access to the library's internal number conversion logic.
 They are intended for standalone use and typically do not allocate memory.
 ```c
 // parse a number from string